Free data tools, online, all processing in your browser

 The JSON formatter uses the browser's built-in JSON.parseand JSON.stringify, the same parser that runs on every JavaScript engine.
 Base64 usesbtoa andatob, with a wrapper for handling Unicode correctly.
 URL encoding usesencodeURIComponent.
 CSV parsing is a hand-rolled state machine that follows RFC 4180.

-Hashing and UUIDs are slightly different: they rely on the Web Crypto API, which is the standardised browser interface to cryptographic primitives. crypto.subtle.digestcomputes SHA-256, SHA-384, and SHA-512 using the browser's native implementation (often hardware-accelerated). crypto.randomUUIDgenerates RFC 4122 v4 UUIDs from a cryptographically secure random source.
+Hashing and UUIDs are slightly different: they rely on the Web Crypto API, which is the standardised browser interface to cryptographic primitives. crypto.subtle.digestcomputes SHA-256, SHA-512, and SHA-1 using the browser's native implementation (often hardware-accelerated), and MD5 is computed by a bundled JavaScript implementation because Web Crypto does not provide it. crypto.randomUUIDgenerates RFC 4122 v4 UUIDs from a cryptographically secure random source.

 | Approach | Processes locally | Setup | Best for |